-We seek out external resources (like this article) to lift some of the creative responsibility from ourself and provide a way of rationalising any potential failure.
+We seek out external resources (like this article) to lift some of the creative responsibility from ourselves and provide a way of rationalizing any potential failure.

 The fear of creating art and the fear of following our own advice, I believe, are symptoms of our proclivity to take failure personally.